Supporting the Safety Net Award

 2024 Honoree: UEmpower of Maryland’s The Food Project

-In addition to serving as a social care hub in Baltimore, The Food Project also supports traditional food insecurity initiatives such as meal distribution.
-In 2023, The Food Project distributed more than 300,000 pounds of food through their pop-up markets, MEGA Food Giveaways and meal delivery program.
-Its MEGA Food Giveaways alone distribute 24 pallets of food each month, supporting residents of Southwest Baltimore.
+In 2023, The Food Project distributed over 300,000 pounds of food through its pop-up markets, MEGA Food Giveaways, and meal delivery program, making a real impact in Southwest Baltimore.
+Their MEGA Food Giveaways alone deliver 24 pallets of food each month, directly supporting the community in their time of need.

 2023 Honoree: Kids’ Meals